NickTech03/osticket-prereqs/README.md

 <img src=https://github.com/NickTech03/osTicket-Lab-Prerequisites-Installation-and-Validation/blob/f206a4f52bcc500fb2eaf9cfa28a1b41b40af2ab/44.png>

-This part goes over the process opening IIS with administrator privileges so you have full access to change settings.
+This step goes over the process opening IIS with administrator privileges so you have full access to change settings.
 Then, inside IIS, you connect (or “register”) PHP to the web server so IIS knows how to run PHP files, which osTicket needs to work properly.

 ## Step 11 - Install osTicket-v1.15.8